-Her name is lost in history for all but the most ardent baseball fans.
+Her name is lost in history to all but the most ardent baseball fans.
 Mary Elizabeth “Lizzy” Murphy, the Queen of Baseball, was the first woman to play for a major league baseball team.

 Born in 1894 in Rhode Island, Murphy had sports in her blood.
 Her father was a semi-professional baseball player.
 As a child, Murphy played a variety of sports, but baseball was where she excelled.
 At first, Murphy was excluded from the local youth team because of her gender, but eventually persuaded the boys to allow her to be a bat girl and later to play first base.